Sopamo/taletwo/README.md

-# StoryArc
+# TaleTwo

 This template should help get you started developing with Vue 3 in Vite.

 ## Project Overview

-StoryArc is a text-based, choose-your-own-adventure game.
+TaleTwo is a text-based, choose-your-own-adventure game.
 Players first configure the "vibe" of their story (world setting, inspirations, favorite characters, genres, tone), which is saved in a Pinia store and persisted to localStorage via useStorage.
 The app then uses the OpenAI API (GPT-5 or the latest available model) to generate the opening passage and three choices for what to do next, plus a concise summary of what happened in that passage.
 The player selects a choice, we send context back to the model, and the cycle repeats to continue the story.

 ### Core Flow